outscale/packetgraph/README.md

 $ make install
 ```

+Note 1: use `./configure --dpdk-conf "x86_64-native-linuxapp-clang"` to build DPDK with clang

-Note: to build with clang, you can use `./configure CC=clang`
+Note 2: to build with clang, you can use `./configure CC=clang`

-Note 2: You need a compiler that support C11 (gcc 4.9 or superior, or clang 3.4 or superior).
+Note 3: You need a compiler that support C11 (gcc 4.9 or superior, or clang 3.4 or superior).

 ## Configure Huge Pages